a11yhood/accessible-switches/switches/other.md

 ![Picture of Hinge switch DIY built: The top and bottom pieces can be pressed together to connect the aluminum, creating a signal](https://github.com/user-attachments/assets/070e0e8e-5f1d-4ba7-8091-595d0ed1ce05)

 <br>

-Picture of Hinge switch DIY built: The top and bottom pieces can be pressed together to connect the aluminum, creating a signal

 [![Watch the demo on YouTube](https://www.youtube.com/embed/5_UZgxYl_HY)](https://www.youtube.com/embed/5_UZgxYl_HY)